More bisections by hyperplane arrangements: Proof of Theorem

-The proof of Theorem \ref{th : main 3}\eqref{th : main 3 : case 1} will actually give us more as by construction of $Z \subseteq X_{d,k}$ the existence of the $\Wk_k$-equivariant map \eqref{eq : eq-map-2} depends only on the primary obstruction.
-In case of $X_{d,k} = Z$ this will give the following:
+The proof of Proposition \ref{th : main 3}\eqref{th : main 3 : case 1} will actually give us more, since by construction of $Z \subseteq X_{d,k}$ the existence of the $\Wk_k$-equivariant map \eqref{eq : eq-map-2} depends only on the primary obstruction.
+In the case when $Z=X_{d,k}$ we have the following equivalence.